ahrebel/primatevision/README.md

 ## 11. Troubleshooting

 - **Uniform Heatmap (All Regions Show the Same Color):**
-  - Verify that your raw landmark data from `process_video.py` shows variability.
+  - Verify that your raw landmark data from `process_video.py` shows variability over time.
   - Ensure your calibration CSV covers a wide range of gaze positions.
   - Use debug printouts (e.g., sample predicted screen coordinates) in the analysis script to check model output.